The conversations you’ve been dreading,

 Understands the theory.
 Knows avoidance makes it worse.
 Needs a safe, structured place to actually do the reps.

-Rehearse the meeting.
+Rehearse the conversation.

 Walk in ready.